by Brian Tomasik

 diminishing marginal utility of utility that lead them to be risk averse when they ought to be risk-neutral.

 The rule of maximizing expected value leaves open the question: Where do the probabilities come from?
 The answer is given by Bayesian epistemology.
-Bayes' theorem takes a little bit of time to understand fluently, but the effort is well worth it; hardly a day goes by when I don't think about it in one form or another.
+Bayes' theorem takes a little bit of time to understand fluently, but the effort is well worth it.
 An understanding of measure theory and such concepts as countable vs. uncountable infinities can be enlightening but isn't strictly necessary.

 I like the